HaxeFoundation/nekovm.org/www/pages/doc/mod_neko.md

 # An Introduction to Mod_neko

-Mod_neko is an Apache  for Neko.
+Mod_neko is an Apache *module* for Neko.
 It means it is possible to run Neko programs on the server side in order to serve webpages using Apache.
 Here's a step-by-step tutorial on how to configure and use Mod_neko.

 ## Quick configuration